mlemgroup/mlem-stats/README.md

 ## `output/instances_by_score.json`

-A list of instances sorted by score, and filtered to exclude certain instances.
 This list is used by Mlem for the instance-searching feature.
 Instances are stored in the following format:

 ```json
 {